46620/guides/docs/machine/linux/1gpu_pass.md

 After giving it a reasonable amount of storage, name your vm, or keep it default.
 Just make sure that you note down what it's called.
 Also check the box that says "Customize configuration before install".

 ### Customizing Install
-Aight in the "Overview" section set the firmware to the UEFI setting that does not have `secboot` in the name.
+Aight in the "Overview" section set the firmware to `/usr/share/edk2-ovmf/x64/OVMF_CODE.fd`.

 Then go to "CPUs" and uncheck "Copy host CPU configuration" and set the model to "Host passthrough".

-Then open the dropdown for Topology and check the "Manually set CPU topology" option/ Then set the information there so the vCPU allocation matches what you put in the base setup.
+Then open the dropdown for Topology and check the "Manually set CPU topology" option.
+Then set the information there so the vCPU allocation matches what you put in the base setup.

 Go into "Boot Options" and check CDROM and move it to the top of the boot list (this should uhh.. really be on by default but okay).